lmeri/cybersecuritybase-project/README.md

 ### Cross-Site Request Forgery / CSRF (A8)
 #### Issue:
-Currently users can be fooled into visiting/loading malicious websites containing code that sends a request to the application.
-If the user is authenticated, then that request could, for example, be used to create a signup entry without the user's consent.
+Currently users can be fooled into visiting malicious websites containing code that sends a request to the application.
+If the user is authenticated, then that request could, for example, be used to create a signup entry without user's consent.

 #### Steps to reproduce:
 1. In the github repository there should be file called example-csrf.html.
-Make sure you have either downloaded that file, or created a new .html one with the same content.
+Make sure you have either downloaded that file, or created a new .html one with same content.
 1. Open localhost:8080/ in the browser
 2. If not logged in, type ”ted” (without quotes) in the User field and ”ted123” (without quotes) in the Password field.
 3. After you have been redirected to the “/form” page, open the example-csrf.html file in browser.